Thermalization in 2D critical quench and UV/IR mixing

 \gap3

 \gap6

 {\arabic{footnote}} \centerline{\bf Abstract} .5cm

-We consider quantum quenches in models of free scalars and fermions with a generic time dependent mass $m(t)$ that goes from $m_0$ to zero.
-We prove that, as anticipated in MSS \cite{Mandal:2015jla}, the post-quench dynamics can be described by a CFT with initial state of the generalized Calabrese-Cardy form $|\psi \rangle$= $\exp[-\k_2 H -\sum_{n>2}^\infty \kappa_n W_n]| \hbox{Bd} \rangle$.
-The $W_n$ ($n=2,3,...$, $W_2=H$) represent the conserved $W_\infty$ charges and $| \hbox{Bd} \rangle$ represents a conformal boundary state.
-We prove the result for pre-quench states which can be the ground state or a squeezed state, and without recourse to perturbation in the $\kappa_n$'s as in MSS.
-For specific quench protocols $m(t)$, we compute exact time-dependent correlators.
-The correlators show thermalization to a generalized Gibbs ensemble (GGE), with inverse temperature $\b= 4\k_2$, and chemical potentials $\mu_n=4\k_n$.
-By an application of inverse scattering techniques, we are able to retrieve from the $\kappa_n$'s (equivalently, from temperature and chemical potentials) the exact quench protocol $m(t)$.
-The other notable result, which we interpret as a UV/IR mixing, is that the long distance and long time (IR) behaviour of correlators crucially rests on taking into account {\it all} $\kappa_n$'s which, in usual RG parlance, are highly irrelevant couplings in IR.
-This shows a different nature of RG for non-equilibrium dynamics.
+We consider quantum quenches in models of free scalars and fermions with a generic time-dependent mass $m(t)$ that goes from $m_0$ to zero.
+We prove that, as anticipated in MSS \cite{Mandal:2015jla}, the post-quench dynamics can be described in terms of a state of the generalized Calabrese-Cardy form $|\psi \rangle$= $\exp[-\k_2 H -\sum_{n>2}^\infty \kappa_n W_n]| \hbox{Bd} \rangle$.
+The $W_n$ ($n=2,3,...$, $W_2=H$) here represent the conserved $W_\infty$ charges and $| \hbox{Bd} \rangle$ represents a conformal boundary state.
+Our result holds irrespective of whether the pre-quench state is a ground state or a squeezed state, and is proved without recourse to perturbation expansion in the $\kappa_n$'s as in MSS.
+We compute exact time-dependent correlators for some specific quench protocols $m(t)$.
+The correlators explicitly show thermalization to a generalized Gibbs ensemble (GGE), with inverse temperature $\b= 4\k_2$, and chemical potentials $\mu_n=4\k_n$.
+In case the pre-quench state is a ground state, it is possible to retrieve the exact quench protocol $m(t)$ from the final GGE, by an application of inverse scattering techniques.
+Another notable result, which we interpret as a UV/IR mixing, is that the long distance and long time (IR) behaviour of some correlators depends crucially on {\it all} $\kappa_n$'s, although they are highly {\it irrelevant} couplings in the usual RG parlance.
+This indicates subtleties in RG arguments when applied to non-equilibrium dynamics.